 Instead of putting an objective or summary on your resume, make sure to include the title of the job you’re looking for under your name.
 This should be aspirational.
 So if I’m a data analyst looking to apply to data scientist jobs, I would put “data scientist” under my name as my headline:

 The most common mistake I see on data science resumes (that I used to make on my resume) is what I call skill vomit.
 It’s a laundry list of skills that no one person could have expertise in.
-This is a big red flag to hiring managers.
+This is a big red flag for hiring managers.
 A quick rule of thumb: if the skills section is taking up a third of the page, it's taking up too much space.

-The reason people makes such an exhaustive skills section is to get through the mythical data science resume keyword filters.
+The reason people make such an exhaustive skills section is to get through the mythical data science resume keyword filters.
 If you’re changing your resume in small ways for each job you apply to (for example, put Python for jobs that mention Python and R for jobs that mention R if you know both), you’ll have no problem with those keyword filters.

 The rule of thumb that I recommend you use in determining whether to include a skill on your resume is this: if it’s on your resume, you should be comfortable coding with/in it during an interview.